bibrakc/CCA-Simulator/Applications/Breadth_First_Search/README.md

 - `THROTTLE=true/false`: for enabling throttle of diffusion to mitigate congestion.
 - `-D ANIMATION=true/false`: for recording and writing the simulation animation data.
+- `-D MAXEDGESPERVERTEX=<int value>`: sets the max edges per vertex object before creating a new ghost vertex.
+- `-D TERMINATION=true/false`: for running the termination detection algorithm or not.
+When it is false there won't be any ack messages for each action recieved and that way the overheads of termination can be calculated.
+This is for benchmarking purposes normally the termination detection will be on.

 ## Executing
 Assuming the current directory is `/Applications/Breadth_First_Search`